 - Camera framing on Shave 2: The angle drifted mid-recording (caught only on playback).
 Score and notes are unaffected; usability of the video evidence is partially compromised on Shave 2.

-After 3 shaves on the Vector TC4: 40/50, with the caveat that the score is technique-limited rather than blade-limited.
+After 3 shaves of the Vector TC4 × Voskhod pairing: 40/50, with the caveat that the score is technique-limited rather than pairing-limited.

-The Shave 2–3 score drops were dominated by my technique errors (insufficient rinse cadence, under-lubricated neck, ATG angle on upper lip), not by blade dulling.
-The next Voskhod test pack will repeat this protocol with a tighter pre-shave routine — if Shave 3 holds at ≥ 8 / 10 across closeness and irritation, I’ll know the real blade life.
-Until then, this 3-shave run is the floor, not the ceiling.
+The Shave 2–3 score drops were dominated by technique errors (insufficient rinse cadence, under-lubricated neck, ATG angle on upper lip), not by anything intrinsic to the pairing.
+The next test cycle will repeat this protocol with a tighter pre-shave routine — if Shave 3 holds at ≥ 8 / 10 across closeness and irritation, the pairing’s real performance window will be confirmed.
+Until then, treat 40/50 as the pairing’s floor.

-Vector 316L owners: this scoring transfers 1:1 to your razor.
+Vector 316L owners: this pairing data transfers 1:1 to your razor.
 The cutting geometry is identical — only the in-hand feel differs.

 Disclosure